 Below is the schedule of negotiations that the parties have agreed to so far and summaries of the negotiation sessions that have already occurred.
 Please be sure to check back here for summaries of future negotiations.

-March 18 & 19: Western Oregon University.
+June 19 & 20: Western Oregon University.

-May 2 & 3: Oregon State University.
+July 8 & 9: Oregon State University.